hugomgris/scop/PROJECT_OVERVIEW.md

 }
 ```

-This ensures full control over edge visibility and appearance.
+This ensures full control over edge visibility and appearance, allowing manual tweaking of line width, color and overall general presentation.
+(What I mean with this is that it's not only better, but *cooler*; check the `resources/objects/ninja/Ninja.obj` rendering and toggle the CRT effect and Wireframe mode on and be transported to a retro futuristic realm of *awesome* graphics) (Shout-out to Grayfox, Death's prisioner and undying shadow in the world of lights).

 ## Shader Programming: The GPU Workhorses 🎨